The Podcast Series

 Ivan Allen, Jr. was an astute business leader who led his family’s business for many years.
 He served also as a leader of the Metro Chamber of Atlanta, as did others in his family.
 He is best known, however, as a two term Mayor of Atlanta who provided visionary and courageous leadership for the city during one of the most tumultuous periods of social and political unrest in our nation (1962-1970) and during a time when the cityscape of Atlanta was changing dramatically.
 A central point of inspiration for his leadership was the question of what it would take to move Atlanta from its position as a rather provincial southern city, whose identity was firmly anchored in the fact that it burned during the American Civil War, to a top tier innovative urban environment capable of setting a distinctive pace for the nation and the world.

 Mayor Allen’s answers to this question of urban development and transformation were shaped by a robust six-point plan that directed attention specifically to: the arts, professional sports, transportation systems, education, economic development—locally and internationally, and cooperation and progress in race relationships.
 The legacies of his leadership in all of these areas offer considerable evidence that Mayor Allen was a loyal native son who exhibited an abiding love for his city, and that he succeeded remarkably well in bringing a robust vision for a modern Atlanta into reality.
-If you would like to know more about Mayor Allen’s leadership, see: https://ivanallen.iac.gatech.edu/ .
+If you would like to know more about Mayor Allen’s leadership, see: the Ivan Allen Digital Collection (https://ivanallen.iac.gatech.edu/) .

 Description, Mission, Priorities